AppoloCompliance/AppoloCompliance/README.md

-### Hi 👋, my name is Jean-Marc Appolon and I am a privacy and cybersecurity consultant helping investment manager comply with the law.
+### Hi 👋, my name is Jean-Marc Appolon and I am a privacy and cybersecurity consultant helping investment manager comply with privacy and cybersecurity laws.

 <!--
 **AppoloCompliance/AppoloCompliance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.